Ecological Forecasting Outstanding Publication Award

 Nominations are open to all career stages, and self nominations are permitted, but in all cases the lead author must be a member of the Ecological Society of America.
 Eligible papers must be peer-reviewed with a publication date on or after January 1 three years prior to the current deadline (e.g. papers for the March 2019 deadline need to have been published after Jan.
 1, 2016).
 Papers in press will also be considered but must be publicly available (e.g., online early).
 Please note the date of acceptance and date the paper became available publicly in the cover letter for papers in press.
 Nominations should include a PDF copy of the paper and a brief (< 1 page) cover letter highlighting the paper’s contribution to, and impact on, ecological forecasting.
 Materials should be sent to the Award’s Committee Chair, Mike Dietze (email@example.com), in an email with subject heading “Ecological Forecasting Award”.
 The annual deadline for the nominations will be March 1.

 E. C. Pielou Award

 The E.C.
 Pielou Award is a competitive award made annually to a graduate student or recent Ph.D. graduate based on overall quality of the student’s scientific contribution to statistical ecology, as evidenced by his or her oral presentation at the Annual Meeting.

 To be eligible, you must be currently enrolled as a graduate student, or have received your degree within a calendar year of the ESA meeting, and be a member of the Statistical Ecology section of the ESA.
 The ESA presentation must include novel statistical research such as the development of new statistical methods or innovative application of an existing statistical method to an ecological question.
-The student must apply for the Pielou award by sending an email with the subject line “Pielou Award” to the Section Chair, by July 12.
+The student must apply for the Pielou award by sending an email with the subject line “Pielou Award” to Elise Zipkin (firstname.lastname@example.org) by July 26, 2019.
 Include your name, address, phone number, electronic mail address, and a copy of the abstract in the body of your e-mail.
 The officers of the Statistical Ecology Section will assemble a committee that will judge the student presentations.